 For the trading role, your knowledge of finance would be crucial along with your problem-solving abilities.
 If you are good at puzzles and problem solving, you will enjoy the intricacies and complexities of the financial world.

-Core development work which involves maintaining the high-frequency trading platform and coding strategies are usually in C++ or JAVA.
+Core development work which involves maintaining the high frequency trading platform and coding strategies are usually in C++ or JAVA.
 Hence, honing your C++ or core development language is definitely essential.

 There are some HFT firms which generally focus on Arbitrage and Quantitative Strategies.
 The list of such firms is long enough, but these can serve your purpose of finding a job as a quant analyst or a quant developer in one of these.
-Hence, we have created the list here for you.

-Top HFT Firms in India
+Top High Frequency Trading Firms in India

 - Tower Research (Gurgaon)